 crw-rw-rw- 1 root wheel 18, 5 Sep 7 10:54 /dev/cu.Bluetooth-Incoming-Port crw-rw-rw- 1 root wheel 18, 3 Sep 7 10:54 /dev/cu.MALS crw-rw-rw- 1 root wheel 18, 1 Sep 7 10:54 /dev/cu.SOC crw-rw-rw- 1 root wheel 18, 15 Sep 8 23:09 /dev/cu.usbserial-1410 crw-rw-rw 1 root wheel 18, 14 Sep 8 23:09 /dev/cu.wchusbserial1410

 Two entries have been created for the same board because two drivers for the CH340G chip are installed.
 One of the ports will work, the other one will cause an error when a connection is attempted.
 The solution is to uninstall all non-Apple drivers (see above).

 - Limit the upload speed

 Resource busy: ‘/dev/cu.usbserial-1410’

 If a resource busy error, occurs, the selected serial port is most likely blocked by a second driver.
-Uninstalling the WCH driver (see above) should fix it.
+Uninstalling the WCH driver or other non-Apple drivers (see above) should fix it.

 Timed out waiting for packet content*